Notes on the Geography of France: Paris 2: Classical

 The four wings of the Cour Carrée would not be finished before Napoleon's time.
 Louis XIV, who much preferred Versailles, did little to move things along except allow work to begin on the east wing of the square.
 Colbert, Louis XIV's finance minister, appointed three architects to design this side, which was conceived as the entrance to Louis's palace.
 Because two of the trio worked in a style so different from what emerged, credit is usually given to the third, the amateur architect Claude Perrault.

-Colbert wrote, "Your majesty knows that next to glorious military feats, nothing speaks so eloquently of princely intellect and grandeur than the affluence of buildings; posterity will always appraise a rule with reference to the buildings erected in his lifetime"(p.
-36).
-The result, Ayers writes, became "the summit of French monumental Classicism, a reputation that remains unchallenged today" (p.
-31).
+Colbert wrote, "Your majesty knows that next to glorious military feats, nothing speaks so eloquently of princely intellect and grandeur than the affluence of buildings; posterity will always appraise a rule with reference to the buildings erected in his lifetime."
+The result, Andrew Ayers writes, became "the summit of French monumental Classicism, a reputation that remains unchallenged today" (The Architecture of Paris, pp. 31-36).

 The 600-foot colonnade was completed in Louis's lifetime but not the wing behind it, which remained without a roof for the better part of a century, until Napoleon ordered its completion, along with the other unfinished bits of the Cour.
 In the interval, Ayers writes, the facade remained "a blind, cardboard-thin backdrop whose chief and only purpose was the representation of royal power.
 But what a backdrop!
 Never before had an attempt been made to transpose Roman temple architecture to a palace face of this measure."
 No need for an attic; instead, just a balustrade.
 No pilasters, except at the corners; instead, free standing columns, in pairs.
 Perrault's plans for pavilions at either end were dropped; a moat was built but later filled in.

 Meanwhile, back on the west side, Henri IV in the 1590s had ordered the construction of a huge wing that would connect the Louvre to the Tuileries, 500 meters away.
-The shell of that wing, the Grande Galerie, was complete when Henri was assassinated in 1608; work stopped until Napoleon fired up the crews once again.
+The shell of that wing, the Grande Galerie, was complete by the time Henri was assassinated in 1608; work stopped until Napoleon fired up the crews once again.
 Work on the opposing or north wing also began at his order.
-One of the preliminary tasks there was clearing away the housing which filled the space; the work was done by a young Haussmann.
-(The doomed neighborhood is clearly detailed on the Turgot map of Paris, from the 1730s.)
+One of the preliminary tasks was clearing away the housing which filled the space; the work was done by a young Haussmann.
+(The doomed neighborhood is clearly detailed on the Turgot map of Paris in the 1730s.)
 Construction in the 19th century came to a peak with the career of Hector-Martin Lefuel, who went to work in 1853 with 3,000 workmen and "transformed the palace beyond recognition."

 Lefuel created the pavilions seen in the Cour Napoleon.
 He kept Le Mercier's poor caryatids but "encrusted his facades with luxuriant sculpture" (Genevieve Bresc-Bautier, The Architecture of the Louvre, 1995, p.
 128).
 Ayers calls it "pompously overblown" (p.
 38).

 Enough for the Louvre, where we're likely to be trapped for weeks if we don't escape.
 We've fled about a kilometer west to the northern edge of the Tuileries Garden.
 The view shows one of two identical palaces designed by Ange-Jacques Gabriel and completed in 1763 for Louis XV.
 The one on the west (an edge of it is at the left margin) is now the Hôtel de Crillon.
-(Don't even think about it: if you're wasting time on this website you can't afford to stay there unless, of course, you already know all about the place because you stayed there a dozen times with your parents.)
+(Don't even think about it: if you're wasting time on this website you're not elegant enough to stay there.)
 The twin, seen here, was originally Louis' storeroom for palace furnishings (!) but since 1789 has been the headquarters of La Royale, the French Navy.
 Do you see the hand of Perrault here, a lifetime before Gabriel went to work?
 That's influence for you.

 The pediment sculpture, by Philippe Lemaire, shows the Last Judgment.
 A St. Michael who hasn't been trained to play well with others begins to clobber the damned downhill, while the saved gather on the other side.